 Got milk?
 Then you have everything you need to do this fun activity in your kitchen right now.
 It’s fun winter themed activity for the holidays, grab your milk and create this winter magic milk experiment.

 It’s fun to watch the effect of the soap on the food coloring to watch it disperse and mix together.
+The kids always have a blast with this fun magic milk experiment and its one that we make over and over again.

 We love simple science experiments that we can easily put together with no fuss.
+This is the perfect way to have something fun for the the kids to do that combines learning as well.

 This winter themed snowflake magic milk experiment is a fun spin on the regular magic milk experiment.
+I’m always looking for ways to change things up and make it seasonal and this is perfect.

 Milk is made up of fats that you can’t really see although it does look like one uniform liquid.